mkwok47/portfolio/quantitative_finance/README.txt

 Snippets of reflections, code, & findings from 2000+ hours of self-taught algorithmic trading 2019-present as a hobby.
-Focus is more on framework than meaningful research findings.
+Focus is more on framework than detailed research findings.

 01_my_approach: how I go about developing trading algorithms
 02_research: sample projects and utilities